 elements.
 If the log file exists but does not end with

 plugin considers the file malformed and fails to initialize.

-This can occur if the server exited unexpectedly with the
+This can occur if the server exits unexpectedly with the audit

 [ERROR] Plugin 'audit_log' init function returned error.

 To deal with this problem, either remove or rename the malformed log file and restart the server.